robjohncox/uwsgi-monitor-playground/research.md

 Prometheus is a metrics server which

 * Stores time series data for a number of different types of metric
-* Handles metrics collection primarily by pulling them from URLs on a server which expose those metrics
+* Handles metrics collection primarily by pulling them from URLs which expose those metrics
-* Provides a rich query language for analysing those metrics
+* Provides a rich query language for analysing the metrics
-* Integrates a rules engine for firing alerts to AlertManager based on those metrics
+* Integrates a rules engine for firing alerts to Alertmanager based on those metrics

 This is a very well built piece of software, focused and excellent at the task at hand, clearly very capable in its field.
 The way that metrics are stored is logical, and the query language on